AlbertGarcia1991/voice2pdf/frontend/README.md

 - All major components (`Upload.vue`, `Pages.vue`, `HealthCheck.vue`) are covered by tests.
 - Tests include mocks for browser APIs (e.g., `URL.createObjectURL`, `canvas`) and PDF.js.
 - Error handling and edge cases are tested.

+## Docker Configuration

+The frontend is containerized using Docker with the following configuration:

+- Base image: Node.js 20 (slim)
+- Development server runs on port 5173
+- Uses volume mounts for hot-reloading during development
+- Configured to work with the backend service

+### Environment Variables
+- `VITE_API_URL`: Backend API URL (default: http://localhost:8000)

 ---